-- GCR has a higher percentage of housing stock that meets the Quality Standard than the Scottish average and has consistently improved the proportion of its dwellings with accessibility adaptations. - Approximately 92,000 new homes are needed in the next 20 years.
+- GCR has the most affordable housing offer (median house versus gross disposable household income) amongst the UKs Core City Regions - GCR has a higher percentage of housing stock that meets the Quality Standard than the Scottish average.
+It has consistently improved the proportion of its dwellings with accessibility adaptations. - According to projections from the National Records of Scotland.
+Approximately 92,000 new homes are needed in the next 20 yrs. .